Ph.D. 2006, M.A. 2003, Harvard University; B.A. 1997, Princeton University

 The Sun King at Sea: Maritime Art and Galley Slavery in Louis XIV's France (co-authored with Gillian Weiss) (Los Angeles, CA: Getty Research Institute Publications, 2022)

-Reimagining the Ballet des Porcelaines, ed.
+Reimagining the Ballet des Porcelaines: A Tale of Magic, Desire, and Exotic Entanglement, ed.
 Meredith Martin, with contributions by Phil Chan and Charlotte Vignon (Harvey Miller/Brepols, 2022)

 Meltdown: Picturing the World's First Bubble Economy (co-authored with Nina Dubin and Madeleine Viljoen) (Turnhout, Belgium: Brepols-Harvey Miller Publishers, 2020)